-However, don’t forget to check if there is any type of accreditation scheme in operation.
-Also, you need to be aware that fraudsters have been known to operate in the private student housing market, preying on vulnerable (often international) students, for example by presenting themselves as legitimate providers online (for example, through websites such as Gumtree) and getting their victims to hand over money for a deposit on a non-existent property.
+Frausters operate in the private student housing market, preying on vulnerable (often international) students, for example by presenting themselves as legitimate providers online (for example, through websites such as Facebook or Gumtree) and getting their victims to hand over money for a deposit on a non-existent property.
 The October 2015 BBC News report "Overseas students targeted by fake landlords" includes some advice from the police on avoiding such fraudulent schemes.

 Agencies sometimes charge a fee but, by law, they cannot charge you just for registering with them and you should not pay for details of places they have to let.